Toroidal Fermi-surface geometry and phonon-limited transport in nodal-line semimetals: Introduction

 This motivates our study of electron-acoustic phonon scattering in NLSs in the clean limit.
 We focus on temperatures below the scale set by optical phonons and well below the chemical potential, so that interband processes are negligible.
 Notably, in non-symmorphic NLSs, the chemical potential can be tuned not only by doping but also via anisotropic strain~\cite{Topp2016}, providing experimental access to the regime we consider.
 While here we study how phonons affect electronic lifetime and transport, we note that the reciprocal problem of electron-induced renormalization of phonon properties has been addressed in Refs.~\cite{Singha2018, Xue2019,Lin2024,Zhao2024}.

 We solve the linearized Boltzmann transport equation (BTE) exactly in the thin-torus limit by exploiting the fact that the leading-order scattering kernel depends only on angular differences on the torus.
 Our main finding is that the toroidal geometry gives rise to two parametrically different BG temperatures, related to the two distinct radii of the Fermi surface.
 The coexistence of these two independent scales leads to a qualitatively new intermediate regime in which the phase space for electron–phonon scattering is modified, yielding a quasiparticle decay rate $\Gamma \propto T^2$ and a conductivity $\sigma \propto T^{-2}$.
+In addition, we find the usual behaviours $\Gamma \propto T^3$ and $\sigma \propto T^{-5}$ at low temperatures and $\Gamma \propto T$ with conductivity $\sigma \propto T^{-1}$ at high temperatures.
+A summary of these scaling regimes is provided in Table~\ref{tab:Table1}.
+The intermediate $T^2$ dependence has a transparent physical origin: in this temperature window, phonon momenta exceed the minor Fermi-surface radius but remain smaller than the major radius, so the scattering phase space along the poloidal direction has saturated while the toroidal direction is still thermally restricted, resulting in a partial saturation that is unique to the toroidal geometry.
 Since a $T^2$ resistivity is frequently taken as a hallmark of electron–electron scattering~\cite{Baber1937, Ashcroft}, our results show that, in the circular NLS model considered here, the same scaling can also arise from intraband electron–phonon scattering, without invoking electron-electron interactions.
 We further observe an enhancement of the conductivity anisotropy at elevated temperatures.

 The remainder of the paper is structured as follows.
 In Sec.~\ref{sec2}, we introduce the electronic and phonon models, the deformation-potential coupling, and the BG temperature scales.
 In Sec.~\ref{sec3} we briefly review the formulation of the linearized BTE and derive integral expressions for the decay rate and the transport lifetime.
 Sections~\ref{sec4} and~\ref{sec5} present the asymptotic temperature dependences, together with numerical evaluations that confirm the predicted power laws.
 Finally, in Sec.~\ref{sec6} we conclude with a discussion of experimental implications and possible extensions.
 Technical details are collected in several Appendices.